-Skin conditions such as acne, rosacea and eczema are conditions of the skin, one of the most important and vulnerable organs of the body.
-The conditions manifest themselves in changes to the skin.
-This can be in the form of redness, eczema, spots, pimples, dry spots etc.
+Skin conditions such as acne, rosacea and eczema are diseases of the skin, one of the most important and vulnerable organs of the body.
+Skin conditions manifest themselves in changes to the skin.
+This can be in the form of skin problems like redness, eczema, spots, pimples, dry spots etc.

 Treatments for skin problems